MRiabov/documentation-qa-backend/README.md

   - Otherwise, `422 malformed_tool_call` is returned with an explanation.
 - Adjust generation params in `app/config.py` or via env vars.
 - Default model is controlled via the `MODEL_ID` environment variable (defaults to `meta-llama/Llama-3.1-8B-Instruct`).
+- When in dev, don't forget to `source .env`.

 ### Settings of interest